embermap/eslint-plugin-ember-data-sync-relationships/README.md

 ## Why?

 We think async relationships [do more harm than good](https://embermap.com/notes/83-the-case-against-async-relationships).
-If you agree, you can use this ESLint plugin to help you migrate an app away from async relationships, and once it's fully-sync, ensure no new async relationships are added inadvertently.
+If you agree, you can use this ESLint plugin to help you migrate an app away from async relationships and ensure no new async relationships are added by mistake.

 ## Installation